 As expected both of them can be controlled using Logitech G Hub utility suit, although, at the moment of making this review, it wasn’t distinctly showing that these were the Silver Edition models, I assume that will come along with the future software update.

 To top these two off and round everything up in a matching set of gaming peripherals, Logitech also introduced the G332 Silver Edition model of gaming headset, which is, you guessed it, basically the same product, but with that unique branding and white accents around few parts of the headset.

 Bottom line, these new products which Logitech introduced are nothing that will make you wanna upgrade right away, but it is something to sort of spice things up, a wider offering for the potential buyers which are aiming to replace their old peripherals, and I personally don’t have anything against having more choices, especially since it doesn’t pull any extra money out of your pocket, because as I far as I can see it, the MSRP should be pretty much the same as their original counterpart.

-That’s it for this time, I hope this Logitech G502 SE review and will Logitech G512 SE review let you decided what to buy a bit easier, if you have any question feel free to hit me in the comments section of my YouTube video listed above, you can contact me via my social media channels!
+That’s it for this time, I hope this Logitech G502 SE review and Logitech G512 SE review will let you decided what to buy a bit easier, if you have any question feel free to hit me in the comments section of my YouTube video listed above, you can contact me via my social media channels!